shallowmind32/shallowmind32.github.io/_posts/2017-12-31-tree-regularization.md

 In the past years, deep learning has quickly become the industry and research workhorse for prediction, and rightfully so!
 Neural networks have time and time again set the start-of-the-art for image classification, speech recognition, text translation among a continuously growing list of difficult problems.
 In October, Deepmind released a more powerful version of AlphaGo that could be trained from scratch to defeat even the best human players and bots, hinting at a promising future for AI.
 In industry, companies like Facebook and Google have deep networks integrated at the core of their computational pipelines, thereby relying on these algorithms to process billions of bytes of data daily.
 Following suite, new startups like <a href="https://www.springhealth.com/">Spring</a> or <a href="https://www.babylonhealth.com/">Babylon Health</a> are adapting similar methods to disrupt the healthcare domain.
 Needless to say, deep learning is starting to impact our daily lives.

 ![grad_cam]({{ "/images/tree_regularization/grad-cam.png" | absolute_url }})
-*<b>Figure 1:</b> Grad-Cam - Creating visual explanations for decisions by using gradients of target concepts to highlight important pixels.
+*<b>Figure 1:</b> GradCam - Creating visual explanations for decisions by using gradients of target concepts to highlight important pixels.
 (Selvaraju et. al. 2017).*

 But deep learning is a black box.
 When I first heard of it, I had a really hard time grasping how it works.
 Years later, I am still searching for a good answer. <b>Trying to interpret modern neural networks is a difficult but extremely important problem</b>.
 If we are going to be relying on deep learning to make new AI, handle sensitive user data, or prescribe medication, we must be able to understand how these models think.